dbreunig/ruby_ai_examples/README.md

 Except with your key after the `=`.
 Get a key [here](https://platform.openai.com/account/api-keys).

+Occasionally scripts will have dependencies not mentioned here.
+Check their `require` statements and `gem install` as necessary.

 ## Examples

 - **Faker GPT:** Similar to the [faker](https://github.com/faker-ruby/faker) gem, but generates seed data that is similar to input expamples you provide.
+- **Article Categorizer:** Provide a URL and OpenAI's LLM will extract the body text, analyze it, and provide a specified number of categories given the topics contained within the article.

+Let me know if you have any ideas.
+Or, feel free to add your own and submit a pull request.